 Brush the tops of the biscuits with the melted butter and bake until golden brown and well risen, about 15 minutes, rotating the pan halfway through.
 Allow to cool for 5 minutes and serve.

-4-inch biscuit cutter, rolling pin, bench scraper, baking sheet, parchment paper
+Food processor, 4-inch biscuit cutter, rolling pin, bench scraper, baking sheet, rubber or silicon spatula, parchment paper